TannerRogalsky/local-pool-with-id/README.md

 1. New `(Local)SpawnWithId` traits have been implemented.
 These accept the same arguments as their non-ID counterparts but return a unique ID that can be used to identify whether a spawned future has been completed.
 2. `try_run_one` now returns an `Option<usize>` instead of a boolean.
 This usize will correspond to the ID received from the previous APIs and can be used with external tracking mechanism to know if a future is complete.

+## Motivation
+The existing `LocalPool` allowed you to run all futures, opaquely, in a non-blocking way or to, blockingly, run a single future to completion and retrieve it's output.
+By providing tracking IDs, we can use an external lookup to infer which futures are finished and ask them for their results directly.

 ## Example
 ```rust
 let mut spawned_ids = std::collections::HashSet::new();